WayScripts/rs_outfitbag/README.md

 ### Notification System
 - `Config.Notify = 'ox'`: Use `ox_notify` for alerts.
-- Set to `'wayscripts'` or `'custom'` for other notification systems.
+- Set to `'rsscripts'` or `'custom'` for other notification systems.

 ### Command
 - Command to place bags: `/outfitbag`